theapache64/super-quora/README.md

 # super-quora 🚀

-super-quora is a Google Chrome extension add power features to Quora.com
+super-quora is a Google Chrome extension to add powerful features to `Quora.com`

 ## TODO ☑️

-### Random Quora
+### Random Answer

 To open random answer of a specific question.
-Useful for people who want to read answers of a question which got a huge amount of answers.
+Useful for people who struggle to track the answers they read on a question which got a huge amount of answers.
+Everytime you press the "RANDOM ANSWER" button, you'll be prompted with a new tab.

 ## Author ✍️